11 Problems Centering Clay and Easy Ways to Fix Them

 Knowing When You Are Perfectly Centered

-When your clay is centered, it looks like your clay is standing still as it’s spinning on the wheel.
+When your clay is centered, it appears to be standing still as it spins on the wheel.
 Another way to tell is to close your eyes and feel the clay.
-When your hands are no longer moving your clay is centered.
+When your hands are no longer moving, your clay is centered.
 It’s a wonderful feeling once you center.
 You feel one with the wheel.

 Related Questions

 Why should you wedge clay?
 Wedging clay is the most important part of making pottery.
 It sets the tone for the whole process.
-Wedging eliminates tiny hard lumps, bubbles, and gives the clay an even uniform consistency throughout.
-If you try and skip it you pay the price.
+Wedging eliminates tiny hard lumps and bubbles and gives the clay an even, uniform consistency throughout.
+If you try to skip it, you pay the price.
 You may feel tiny bubbles or hard bits of clay as you throw.
-Your pottery will not come as nicely as you had planned.
+Your pottery will not come out as nicely as you had planned.
 When your clay is homogenous it is much more manageable to play with and much easier to make pottery.

 How do you store pottery clay?
 There are several ways to store clay.
 Here are a few: